UCSF-TI/tipcc-web/docs/software/software-repositories.md

   3.0.2, <em>3.8.5a-94</em>
   </td>
   <td>
-  <strong>GeneTorrent</strong><br>
+  <strong>GeneTorrent: Tools for Accessing Data in the Cancer Genomics Hub (CGHub)</strong><br>
-  GeneTorrent is a set of executables for accessing data in the Cancer Genomics Hub (CGHub), a secure repository for storing, cataloging, and accessing cancer genome sequences, alignments, and mutation information from the Cancer Genome Atlas (TCGA) consortium and related projects.<br>
+  GeneTorrent is a set of executables for accessing data in the Cancer Genomics Hub (CGHub), a secure repository for storing, cataloging, and accessing cancer genome sequences, alignments, and mutation information from the Cancer Genome Atlas (TCGA) consortium and related projects.
+Example: <code>cgquery --help</code>.<br>
   URL: <a href="https://hpc.nih.gov/apps/GeneTorrent.html">https://hpc.nih.gov/apps/GeneTorrent.html</a><br>
   </td>
  </tr>